 What’s the Best Angle for Welding a Fillet Joint?

-Aim for 45 degrees work angle to hit both plates even, with 10-degree travel drag for penetration.
-Adjust body position first—it’s easier than fighting the torch.
+Aim for a 45-degree work angle to hit both plates evenly.
+Use a 10-degree travel drag angle for proper penetration.
+Adjust your body position first, as it is easier than fighting the torch.

 Why Is My Weld Bead Too Narrow?
 Speed Issue?